ECB taper fears leave euro zone bonds battered and bruised

 Jitters about tighter monetary policies from major central banks have rippled throughout global markets, hurting stocks and supporting the euro.

-U.S. Treasury yields rose on Thursday on the prospect of hawkish global central bank policies and concern that rising oil prices could spur inflationary pressures, while 10-year Japanese government bond yields hit five-month highs on Friday before the BOJ said it would buy JGBs.
+U.S. Treasury yields US10YT=RR rose on Thursday on the back of the employment data and concern that rising oil prices could spur inflationary pressures.
+Meanwhile, 10-year Japanese government bond yields JP10YTN=JBTC hit five-month highs on Friday before the BOJ said it would buy JGBs.

-Closely followed U.S. jobs data later in the session could be the next catalyst for any major market moves, analysts said.